dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 ## Why lazy load css?

 Along with loading JavaScript at the end of the document, you should also load big css files at the end.
-This makes your website superfast.
+This makes your website super-fast.
 Because the main content loads first.
 So even on a slow connection, the content will be available for the user.
 And also faster the website SEO friendly it is.

 Many a times - on a slow connection - a user may wait for a maximum of 5 to 6 seconds and if the website is blank and still busy loading your **head tag** with a huge ```css``` file, user may hit the back button!